lndgalante/solutils/README.md

 ---

-### Considerations

-- This library is still a WIP, so community help and feedback is more than welcome. **LFG**
+> This library is still a WIP, so community help and feedback is more than welcome.

-* Examples uses top-level await, if you don't have this feature remember to wrap these examples into async functions.

 ### Summary